Ricardo Larrivée: Career

 Larrivée moved to Regina, Saskatchewan, and accepted a job as a technician at Radio-Canada.
 He created both simple and elaborate dishes in his spare time and gained a reputation as a good cook.
 He was hired to present a food show on Radio-Canada.
 The Canadian Broadcasting Corporation was experiencing lay-offs, however, and Larrivée was one of those let go.

 Larrivée moved back to Montreal and had the opportunity to share his recipes while working as a food reporter for television, radio and newspapers.
 At Radio-Canada, he contributed to several television shows, including Menu à la carte, Pêché mignon, Secrets de famille, Indicatif présent, Christiane Charrette and Beau temps pour s'étendre, in addition to appearing on Saisons de Clodine on the TVA television network.
 He also wrote a column in the lifestyle section of the daily newspaper La Presse and he continues to be a regular collaborator in the Saturday edition.

-In 2002, Larrivée created a new TV show, Ricardo, which is shot in his home kitchen in Chambly, Quebec.
+In 2002, Larrivée created a new TV show, Ricardo, which was shot in his home kitchen in Chambly, Quebec.
 He also begun to publish a magazine at the same time.
 This show became the longest-running cooking show in Canada.
 In 2006, Ricardo and Friends began to run on Food Network and lasted to three years.
 His cooking show employs about 125 people and is shown in about 160 countries.

 Larrivée and his wife, Brigitte Coutu, operate a company headquartered in Saint-Lambert where recipes are tested and the magazines are created.
 Over the years, he published many books.
 Since 2009, he also has his own website.

 In 2014, Larrivée was named a Member of the Order of Canada.
 The same year, Ricardo opened a new headquarters in a Montreal suburb.
-He has operated a restaurant in the greater Montreal area since 2016, named Café Ricardo, which will later expands to three cafés.
+He has operated a restaurant in the greater Montreal area since 2016, named Café Ricardo, which will later expand to three cafés.

 On April 20, 2023, he announced that he was ending full-time hosting after 21 seasons and nearly 3,000 episodes.
 He continues to make guest appearances on the successor show La Cuisine d'Isabelle et Ricardo, whose primary daily host is Isabelle Deschamps Plante.
+In 2025 he became cohost with Jean-Philippe Wauthier and Rosalie Bonenfant of the talk and interview series Deux hommes en or et Rosalie, succeeding Patrick Lagacé.